 You must tell us if you want to end your tenancy.

-You can tell us in writing or by completing the tenancy termination form below - once we've received the form a member of your local housing team will discuss the next steps with you.
+You can tell us over the phone by calling 0345 678 0555 or by completing the 'tenancy termination form' below.
+Once we have received the form, a member of your local team will get in touch and talk through the next steps with you.

-The amount of notice you have to give us is explained in your tenancy agreement.
-It can vary, but it is usually four weeks.
-You are responsible for paying your rent until the end of that notice period, even if you leave before the date.
+Everyone has to give us notice to end their tenancy with us.
+The amount of notice you need to give will be explained in your tenancy agreement.
+It can be different, but it is usually four weeks.
+You must pay your rent until the end of your notice, even if you leave your home before that date.

 FREQUENTLY ASKED QUESTIONS